Koushikphy/Koushikphy.github.io/_pages/about.md

 title: "About"
 ---

 Hi there.
 I'm Koushik Naskar.
 I'm a PhD student in School of Chemical Sciences, Indian Association for the Cultivation of Science.
-I love learing about technologis and building tools to automate stuff.
+I love learning about technologies and building tools to automate stuff.